-Ḥalal is an Arabic term that literally translates as acceptable and lawful.
-It denotes anything that is permissible under Islamic law, as there is no enforceable legal document prohibiting it.
+Ḥalal is an Arabic term that translates as acceptable and lawful.
+It denotes anything permissible under Islamic law, as no enforceable legal document prohibits it.
 It is something that Islamic law requires.
-Its antonym is ḥaram, which translates as "illegal" or "prohibited". Ḥalal and ḥaram are old and global principles.
-The two terms are two diametrically opposed words that have been employed in principle since the first units of creation were formed, to serve as a guiding principle in their worship and dealings, ensuring that ḥalal is upheld and ḥaram is avoided.
-They are ubiquitous in nature because they include a vast range of human activities, from Ibādah (worship) through Mu'amalāt (transactions) and Mu'āšarāh (social behaviours).
-According to Wahab, the term ḥalal refers to permissible items or foods/drinks when used in the context of commerce and trade or as part of a trade description. Ḥalal may also refer to any other term that implies that something is permissible under Islamic law for eating or use.
+Its antonym is ḥaram, meaning "illegal" or "prohibited".8 Ḥalal and ḥaram are old and global principles.
+The two terms are two opposed words employed in principle since the first units of creation were formed to serve as a guiding principle in their worship and dealings, ensuring that ḥalal is upheld and ḥaram is avoided.
+They are ubiquitous because they include a vast range of human activities, from lbādah (worship) through Mu'amalāt (transactions) and Mu'āšarāh (social behaviours).
+According to Wahab, the term ḥalal refers to permissible items or foods/drinks used in commerce and trade or as part of a trade description. Ḥalal may also refer to any other term implying that something is permissible for eating or use under Islamic law.